oliverviljamaa/deploy-to-github-pages/README.md

 A Node and CLI tool that makes deploying to GitHub pages **by branch** easy and automatic, best used as part of a CI process.

-On `master`, your directory will be deployed to your GitHub page root similarly to other libraries, such as the wonderful [`gh-pages`](https://www.npmjs.com/package/gh-pages).
+On `master` (or on your specified `defaultBranch`) your directory will be deployed to your GitHub page root similarly to other libraries, such as the wonderful [`gh-pages`](https://www.npmjs.com/package/gh-pages).
 On other branches, it'll be deployed under `/branch/${branchName}`, allowing your peers to QA your built docs/demos easily for better feedback.

 It also sends a status to a Pull request, if one exists: